matthewfcarlson/musupport/README.md

 ## Release Notes

 I changed it so you no longer get automatic pip installs.
 It was annoying.
+So annoying.

 ### 1.0.0